-How to use F.E.A.R. to ease your anxiety and feel better.
+How to use the F.E.A.R. acronym to ease your anxiety and feel better.

 The body's natural reaction to fear is fight, flight or freeze.
 Makes sense evolutionarily.
 But in the modern world, these primal defenses may not serve us.

 It's time to redefine fear.
-In this post, I talk about how to turn your worries into actions using the acronym F.E.A.R. (
+In this post, I talk about how to turn your worries into actions using the acronym F.E.A.R.
+(Face

 Everything